 Reassurance seeking and uncertainty

 “But, I could ask my partner.
 I could ask to see their cell phone and email messages.
 These are ways I could be 100% certain.”

 Logically, seeking outside reassurance makes perfect sense.
-In reality though, reassurance is like a drug.
-We get it, we find short-term relief to our worry and anxiety come back, often stronger.
+In reality, though, reassurance is like a drug.
+We get it and find short-term relief, but then the worry and anxiety come back, often stronger.
 Then we need more and more reassurance to get the same level of relief as before.